 Contact your Customer Success Manager if you are interested in becoming an early user of secure environments.

 When you create an environment, you can choose to secure it (Create New>Secure Environment).
 When this setting is enabled, you must pass a datafile authentication token when you send requests to the datafile URL via the SDK.
-This can provide an additional layer of security and privacy to your feature and experiment configurations on top of the uniqueness and obscurity of the SDK key.
+This can provide an additional layer of security and privacy to your flag rules (such as A/B tests) on top of the uniqueness and obscurity of the SDK key.

 We recommend using this feature only in projects that exclusively use server-side SDKs and implementation.
 If you fetch the datafiles in a client-side environment, they may become accessible to end users.
 For information on which SDKs support secure environments, see SDK Compatibility Matrix.